Nike Boys Basketball Camp Denison University

 at Nike Basketball Camps

-Hosting two boys sessions on the beautiful home courts of Denison University, Kyle Pottkotter and his staff will improve players fundamental and team play skills.
-Enhance all areas of the game through competitive drills and intense scrimmages in a fun and encouraging environment.
+Join Kyle Pottkotter, founder of One Five Sports for two boys sessions on the beautiful home courts of Denison University in Granville, OH and work with other boys looking to improve fundamental and team play skills.
+Camp will go over all areas of the game through competitive drills and intense scrimmages in a fun and encouraging environment in summer 2019.

 The Complete Skills Camp helps players of all abilities develop athletically, refine fundamental basketball skills and enhance their skill set at the post, wing or guard position.